l2mrroberto/usals/README.md

 ============
 (c) 2022 TVEpg.eu (l2mrroberto@gmail.com)

-A C program to usals motor move for digital satellite cards.
+A C program to usals motor move for digital satellite cards from console.

     Usals tool for the Linux DVB S2 API